 On average, listings lease in the $60's per square foot per year.
 The Ocean Park region is going through a decrease in rates.
 In the last 3 months, the median rate fell $12 per sqft per year.
 That's a 15% decline in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Ocean Park submarket has higher rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Metropolitan Los Angeles market, the Ocean Park region has higher rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 4 listings have come on the market, which means new listings might be leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 50% of the available space in the Ocean Park are subleases, so you might be able to find a shorter term or below market rent.
+In the last 90 days, 5 listings have come on the market, which means new listings most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 100% of the available leases in the Ocean Park are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 5,670 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this region are close to 3 floors.
-Most buildings in this area were built in 1984 and are Class B.
+The standard measurement for office space in this area is around 2,000 sqft.
+Most buildings in this market are close to 2 floors.
+Most buildings in this region were built in 1958 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Health care is the dominant industry in this market.
 Most of the occupants of Ocean Park work from home.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.